Canop/resc/README.md

 	process_id = 123
 	product_id = 456

-Those variables are used to extrapolate the task, queue and set of the todo part of the rule.
+Those variables are used to extrapolate the task and queue of the todo part of the rule.

 The taks `"trt/123/456"` would then be created and pushed to the `"trt/123/todo"` queue, after having checked it's not in the sorted set `"global/todo"`.